 Over the years, women have been encouraged to pursue technology.
 But today, there’s still a wide gap between men and women in tech.
 Even though women make up about 47% of the U.S workforce, only 26.7% have jobs in the tech industry.
-According to Boardroom Insiders, in 2021, women held only 22% of leadership jobs in Fortune 500 companies.
+According to Fortune, women run 8.8% of businesses on the Fortune 500 list in 2022.

-Like other industries, the tech industry is a bit biased.
+Like other industries, the tech industry can be biased.
 Women get fewer opportunities to work in tech.
-Traditionally, tech was a male-dominated field.
-So only a few women made it to the top position.
-As a result, women may lack the motivation to venture into tech.
+Traditionally, tech was a male-dominated field, so only a few women made it to the top positions.
+As a result, women may feel discouraged about venturing into tech.

-Also, most women are caught up in family responsibilities, making it harder to get and keep their tech jobs.
+Also, some women may carry family responsibilities, making it harder to get and keep their tech jobs.
 But times are changing, and more women are gaining ground in tech.
 There’s a slow but steady increase in the number of women in tech.
 And as this growth continues, more and more women will be in tech soon.
-But why is it essential to have more women in tech?
+But why is this essential?

 Studies show that diversity is good for business.
 Team diversity in terms of gender, race, and age is likely to accelerate innovation.
 Each group can help bring in more ideas concerning problems faced by specific demographics.

 Tech is among the fastest-growing industries in the world.
 Therefore, it requires more labor supply to thrive.
 Women make up almost half the workforce population.
-So their exclusion can deprive this industry of the crucial human resources it needs to grow.
+Their exclusion can deprive this industry of the crucial human resources it needs to grow.

 Having more women in tech can foster the growth of women-related tech products.
 The men in tech are less likely to design products not associated with them.
 But women with tech skills can help make tech products more balanced.

-Women can be as good in technology as men.
-It’s not the lack of interest that keeps women from pursuing the tech-related occupations.
+Women are as good at technology as men.
+It’s not the lack of interest that keeps women from pursuing tech-related occupations.
 It’s an unsupportive culture and an undervaluing of their capabilities.
-So a good starting point to get women in technology is creating a supportive culture from homes, schools, and the workplace.
+So a good starting point to get women in technology is creating a supportive culture in homes, schools, and the workplace.

 Most kids who spend time with computers are likely to develop an interest in computer studies.
 Since more boys than girls spend time on computers, they’re more likely to be interested in pursuing a career in tech.
 So allowing girls equal access to computer systems can help nature their interest and pursue a career in computers.